nmeum/scmdoc/README.md

 ## Installation

-This software can be installed by cloning the repository and running the following commands:
+This software is known to compile with GHC 9.4.4 and can be installed by running the following commands inside the repository:

-    $ cd scmdoc
     $ cabal install

 Afterwards, the binary should be available via `~/.cabal/bin/scmdoc`.